Surprise view image

 The stone bridge

-stone flags form a bridge over the water.
+stone slabs form a bridge over the water.
 At this point make a right turn and follow

 a very sketchy path initially that leads to the left of the boulder field